tudo-aqua/bgw/bgw-docs/src/main/jekyll/components/container/container.md

 ### [LinearLayout][LinearLayoutKDoc]

-LinearLayout spaces its components dynamically based on its dimensions, the components dimensions, and the user defined spacing.
+LinearLayout spaces its /components dynamically based on its dimensions, the /components dimensions, and the user defined spacing.
 Additionally, an orientation and alignment may be specified.
 In this image a LinearLayout is used to visualize a hand of cards: